 How to Run A/B Tests on Shopify Store in 5 Easy Steps?

-You now have an idea of how long A/B testing should take.
+You now have an idea of how long A/B testing on Shopify should take.
 We’ve already mentioned how such tests work, but now let’s learn how to start A/B testing in Shopify.
 To do this, you need to follow a few easy steps.

 Step 1.
 Define Your Hypothesis